 These go-tos will be what you turn to when you normally would have hit the drive-through.

-Now we have five.
+Now we have five!

 What do you want to try?

 Create a “to try” list.
 I have a clearfile in which I store recipes, and in the last section are those I would like to have a go at.
-These have been sourced from the supermarket with their Feed four for $15, from friends, from magazines, and of course, from Pinterest.
+These have been sourced from the supermarket with their Feed four for $15, from friends, from magazines, and from my dinner recipe board on Pinterest.
 I have about 20 recipes to try at any one time, with my mission being to try a new meal every week.
 I make this on a Saturday or Sunday when I have time, as for some reason a new recipe always takes me twice as long to make as it says.
 If the meal passes the test (often I will have to do twice just to be sure) it becomes a family favorite.

 What about traditions?